prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **Footnotes:**

-<strong id='footnote-1'>1.</strong> In Prysm docs, a <strong>full ethereum node</strong> refers to a node that's running both an execution-layer execution client (like Nethermind, Besu, or Geth) and a consensus-layer beacon node client (like Prysm, Lighthouse, or Nimbus). <br />
+<strong id='footnote-1'>1.</strong> In Prysm docs, a <strong>full Ethereum node</strong> refers to a node that's running both an execution-layer execution client (like Nethermind, Besu, or Geth) and a consensus-layer beacon node client (like Prysm, Lighthouse, or Nimbus). <br />
 <strong id='footnote-2'>2.</strong> A <strong>validator node</strong> is a particular type of Ethereum node that runs Ethereum's proof-of-stake consensus protocol.
 Validator client software like Prysm allows you to stake 32 ETH as collateral in an agreement with the Ethereum network to honestly propose and attest to blocks.
 Running a validator node makes you a validator.
 Post-merge, validators will replace miners, and proof-of-stake will replace proof-of-work. <br />
 <strong id='footnote-3'>3.</strong> "Staking at home" with your own hardware reduces our dependency on centralized cloud providers and increases the decentralization and security of the Ethereum ecosystem.
 Staking at home is a serious responsibility that comes with serious risks.
 Read our <a href='./security-best-practices'>Security Best Practices</a> to learn how to minimize those risks. <br />
 <strong id='footnote-4'>4.</strong> See <a href='https://ethereum.org/en/developers/docs/nodes-and-clients/'>Nodes and Clients: Why should I run an Ethereum node?</a> for a more detailed exploration of node-running benefits. <br />